agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 :::warning

-No public function!
-Is public because of testing hehe..
-It creates the default Group and binds the Groups created in the Collection Config to the Collection.
+**No public function!** (only public for testing purpose) <br/>
+`initGroups()` creates in the Collection `config` defined Groups if necessary and binds them to the Collection.
+It also takes care creating the `default` Group, which is like an interface to all collected data.

 :::